The Top New Zealand Events & Festivals in 2022© Ripe Festival - Andy Woods

 New Zealand Music Festivals

-Kick off the new year with Rhythm and Alps (29-31 December 2022 in Cardrona Valley, Wanaka).
-Although its sister festival, Rhythm and Vines, is postponed until Easter 2022, you can still head to the mountainous South Island setting near Wanaka to celebrate the start of 2022.
-While you’re there, don’t miss the 18 Best Things to Do in Wanaka.
+Alternatively, kick off the new year with Rhythm and Alps (30-31 December 2025 in Robrosa Station, Wanaka).
+Head to the mountainous South Island setting near Wanaka to celebrate the start of the new year.
+While you’re there, don’t miss the 25 Best Things to Do in Wanaka.

-WOMAD (18-20 March in TSB Bowl of Brooklands Park, New Plymouth) stands for “World of Music, Arts and Dance” so expect great diversity in one of the most vibrant art hubs of the North Island, New Plymouth.
+WOMAD (13-15 March 2026 in TSB Bowl of Brooklands Park, New Plymouth) stands for “World of Music, Arts and Dance” so expect great diversity in one of the most vibrant art hubs of the North Island, New Plymouth.
 Six stages are set up over three days bringing you energetic performances, workshops and much more!
-Check out more things to do in the 14 Best Things to Do in New Plymouth.
+Check out more things to doย in theย 15 Best Things to Do in New Plymouth.

 More New Zealand Festivals and How to Get Involved